sabbelasichon/t3_messenger/README.md

 ### Custom Doctrine Transport

-The extension ships the [doctrine transport](https://symfony.com/doc/current/messenger.html#doctrine-transport) with a slightly modified configuration dsn.
+The extension ships the [doctrine transport](https://symfony.com/doc/current/messenger.html#doctrine-transport) with a slightly modified configuration DSN.
 Instead of using doctrine:// you have to use typo3-db://.

 ```php